 Seeing whales from shore is an experience that many people would love to experience.
-I was asked recently why they come so close to shore.
+I was asked recently why they come so close to the beach.

 Whales come close to shore for many reasons.
-Pollution, protection from predators and migration patterns are just some of the reasons.
+Pollution, protection from predators, and migration patterns are some senses.

 Have you ever wondered why whales come so close to the shore?
 If you have, this article will clear up these and more questions you may have.

 Why Do Whales Come Close To The Shore?